-Also, "corporation" is a State protected entity and no State means firms no longer have the following State-sanctioned benefits:
+Also, "corporation" is a government protected entity and no government means firms no longer have the following government-sanctioned benefits:

-(d) Favoritism via State granted patents and copyrights; (e) Tax breaks; and (f) Bailouts.
+(d) Favoritism via government granted patents and copyrights; (e) Tax breaks; and (f) Bailouts.

 Finally, peaceful solutions are typically more cost effective than violent solutions.
 Also remember that cost is not limited to money; reputation matters, especially in this age of instantaneous and wide-spread communication.
 This often brings up the following question: